Skip to Content

 We made two stops: the first was at a tall waterfall with a swimming hole below it.
 We climbed down to the bottom and took photos but it started to rain so we didn’t swim.

-a waterfall and swimming hole at hacienda guachipelin.
+A waterfall and swimming hole at hacienda guachipelin.

 The sun was back out by the time we got to our second stop.
 We ate pack lunches and then went down a few steps to a small waterfall with crystal clear pool below it.
 It was as cold as you might expect but it felt good after the horseback riding and the guide gave us plenty of time to enjoy it.
 Afterward it was a short and fairly easy ride back to the stables.